Nerding Out: Campus Social Listening Research

 Nerdiness is part of Campus Sonar culture.
 So is innovation.

-This post is the ka-boom of when these two concepts come together and use social listening—specifically, targeted analysis—as an approach to answer specific questions you have about your campus.
+This post is the ka-boom of when these two concepts come together and use social listening as an approach to answer specific questions you have about your campus.
 Targeted analysis is a research approach that looks for the answers to a specific set of questions, resulting in an in-depth understanding of online mentions or conversation.
 In other words, we look for answers to our questions in how people talk about the target topic online.
 We look at each instance of that topic emerging (on blogs, forums, in the news, on social, etc.), and we analyze those conversations.

 A small liberal arts college planned to roll out a new curricular initiative.
 As one of our clients, they contacted us to conduct social listening on prospective college students—how they talked about the purpose of college and their post-graduation working lives, and college graduates—how they discussed the role college played in their lives.
-You and I know that loads of research on these topics already exists, but the results of this study would inform messaging and marketing surrounding the new initiative, and the client wanted to connect with students in a grounded and organic way, disassociated from academic jargon.
+We know that loads of research on these topics already exists, but the results of this study would inform messaging and marketing surrounding the new initiative, and the client wanted to connect with students in a grounded and organic way, disassociated from academic jargon.

-In the end, there was a smaller data pool than hoped for, but the smaller volume made it possible for me to conduct a mention-by-mention qualitative thematic analysis on the mentions.
+In the end, there was a smaller data pool than hoped for, but the smaller volume made it possible for us to conduct a mention-by-mention qualitative thematic analysis on the mentions.
 Yay!
 But what in the world does that actually mean?
 The thematic analysis in this case meant reading, re-reading, and re-re-reading all of the mentions for each research question, inductively drawing connections, patterns, and trends in what words were used and the meaning behind each post within each research question.
-After gaining a deeper understanding of the mentions, the language, and their meaning, I categorized the mentions into buckets of topics (or themes).
+After gaining a deeper understanding of the mentions, the language, and their meaning, we categorized the mentions into buckets of topics (or themes).

 Key Finding 1